 How to Play Casino Table Games

 The first things most people notice when entering a casino are the bright lights and the alluring sounds of the slot machines.
 While slots have their charms, some gamblers prefer to play games where the odds are more in their favor.
 Casino table games are just as exciting as slots, but require a bit more attention and skill.
 Before taking a seat at a casino table, though, players need to know the rules of the game.
-If you're ready to try your luck at the Golden Acorn Casino table games, read on to get familiar with the rules of our two favorites: Blackjack and Texas Hold Em.
+If you're ready to try your luck at the Golden Acorn Casino table games, read on to get familiar with the rules of our two favorites: Blackjack and 3 Card Poker.

 Check out table game promotions at Golden Acorn Casino.